MelMacey/maptz.speechtotext.tool/ReadMe.md

 This tool is a demo tool using the Bing Speech-to-Text cognitive service from .net core.
 No official samples exist in C# using the WebSocket protocol, so this is a test implementation showing how to do it.

+> This is strictly demo-code only, and should be treated as instructive only.
+Do not use for production!

 ## Setup

 To setup the environment for conversion, you will need to register for a Bing Speech-to-Text service on Azure.

 You will then need to set the key as a user secret.
 In command prompt, navigate to the `src` directoyr, and type in the following command:

 	dotnet user-secrets set BingSpeechToTextKey [Bing-SpeechToText-Key]